Payments, Security and Privacy

 - Payments are made on a secure server and all personal financial information is encrypted to provide the highest levels of security.

-We do not accept payment for orders over the telephone.
-This is for your protection as we are unable to securely store your financial information on our premises.
-If you wish to pay for your order using another method please 0151 650 2138 and a member of our customer service team will assist you.
+We do not accept payment for orders over the telephone unless you are a verified previous customer.
+This is for everyone’s protection as we are unable to securely store your financial information on our premises.
+If you are not a previous customer and wish to pay for your order using another method please call 0151 650 2138 and a member of our customer service team will assist you.

 - We do not store customer’s financial information for your security and our peace of mind.